-In terms of future development, respondents generally expressed limited support for new residential or commercial development on Cape Cod, with the exception of a technology firm, light industrial use development, a cultural facility, and small neighborhood businesses.
+Respondents consistently identified the region's current problems as traffic congestion, coastal erosion, the availability of jobs and industrial use development, a cultural facility, and small neighborhood businesses.
 The majority of respondents supported making development easier in already-developed commercial areas and more difficult in less developed areas.
 The identification of Community and Industrial Activity Centers and Natural Areas in this RPP serves these interests by encouraging the development of small neighborhood businesses and civic amenities in Community Activity Centers, as well as appropriate light industrial uses in Industrial Activity Centers, while minimizing sprawl.